drewharts/wiseman/README.md

 I am going to use the required technologies in the following ways.

- **HTML** - Uses correct HTML structure for application.
+- **HTML** - Uses correct HTML structure for application.
 Two HTML pages.
 One for Spotify login and one for the displaying of results.
 Hyperlinks to choice artifact.
+- **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.